Ditto (2000 film): Plot

 During some student demonstrations, Dong-hee is injured and So-eun goes to visit him tearfully, and signs her name on the plaster cast on his arm.
 She also visits Sun-mi who is at the same hospital.
 That night, she talks to Ji-in about signing her name on Dong-hee, and how that gave her the feeling that he belongs to her.
 Ji-in suddenly mentions that his parents went to Silla University at the same time as her, and that she might know them, and reveals their names as Sun-mi and Dong-hee.
 This breaks So-eun's world apart, and she runs to the hospital to see the sleeping Dong-hee with Sun-mi's name now signed on his plaster cast.
 She goes about in a daze, remembering Sun-mi and Dong-hee bonding while they were at the hospital, avoiding Sun-mi, who has returned to school from the hospital, and feeling a strange sense of unknown guilt as she dreams about Dong-hee.
 She has another conversation with Ji-in, where he talks about finding out one's true destination, and breaks up with Dong-hee the next day.

 Ji-in, on a visit to his parents' country home, sees pictures of his parents from school, the plaster cast his father's arm had been in once, the names signed on it and sees So-eun's name on there.
 He probes through the school yearbook of 1979 and is startled with the revelation that the lady he has been speaking with every night, was in love with his own father.
 The realization strangely disturbs and affects him.
-He wonders what would happen to him if So-eun chose to be with his father, and sets out to find out how So-eun is faring in his time, the year 2000.
+He wonders what would happen to him if So-eun chose to be with his father, and sets out to find out how So-eun is faring in 2000.
 He finds her as a professor of English at another university and is touched to see her still single, but beautiful and happy, while So-eun smiles at him with vague recognition as she passes by.
 He leaves to tell So-eun over the radio that he saw her that day.

 However, the radio does not seem to work now, and it is the end of the strange companionship across the barriers of time.
 Ji-in goes back to his world, accepting his girlfriend Hyeon-ji, and So-eun gets on with her life, having realized Dong-hee was not meant to be her destination.